 Jamie has given lectures to lawyers in 47 states across the country and spends some portion of his annual time involved in teaching lawyers and representing indigent clients in pro bono matters.
 In addition, he is a member of several professional organizations whose mission it is to preserve the right to trial by jury and to enrich the lives of the public through the stewardship of our civil justice system.

 “I’m deeply committed to the principle of equal justice for all, not just the wealthy and powerful, but also the downtrodden and the disadvantaged.
 Our courtrooms exist to level this playing field and to see that everyone gets fair justice under the law.
 The cases we handle make a difference in our communities and improve public safety.”

-Outside the office, Jamie enjoys a number of hobbies though he doesn’t claim to be proficient at any of them.
-These hobbies include cycling, mountain biking, backpacking, photography, running, sailing, golfing, and wake-boarding.
-A couple of years ago, after extensive training, he managed to reach the summit of Mount Rainier in Washington State.
+Outside the office, Jamie sporadically pursues several hobbies, though he doesn’t claim to be proficient at any of them; including, cycling, running, backpacking, sailing, golf, photography and wake-boarding.
+A couple of years ago, he climbed to the Summit of Mount Rainier in Washington State.